NVIDIAGameWorks/RayTracingDenoiser/README.md

 ## QUICK START GUIDE

 ### Intro
 *NVIDIA Real-Time Denoisers (NRD)* is a spatio-temporal API agnostic denoising library.
-The library has been designed to work with low rpp (ray per pixel) signals (1 rpp and 0.5 rpp). *NRD* is a fast solution that slightly depends on input signals and environment conditions.
+The library has been designed to work with low rpp (ray per pixel) signals. *NRD* is a fast solution that slightly depends on input signals and environment conditions.

 *NRD* includes the following denoisers:
 - *REBLUR* - recurrent blur based denoiser